It's impossible to truly process what Jeffrey Dahmer did.

 B.J.
 Daniels, a Milwaukee-based drag performer, told WISN, "I know a lot of my friends, and a lot of people who lived through this period, will not be watching it.
 They will not be putting money into somebody's pocket that is literally disturbing the graves of victims."

-Murphy—known also for the likes of Glee and Pose, and whose American Horror Story: Hotel featured a host of serial killers, including Dahmer (Seth Gabel)—didn't comment immediately on the backlash, but at an Oct.
-27 promotional panel for the show he countered that they did try to contact victims' family members.
+Murphy—whose American Horror Story: Hotel featured a host of serial killers, including Dahmer (Seth Gabel)—didn't comment immediately on the backlash, but at an Oct.
+27, 2022, promotional panel for the show he countered that they did try to contact victims' family members.

-"It's something that we researched for a very long time," said Murphy, who will be presented with the Carol Burnett Award honoring his body of TV work at the Golden Globes on Jan.
-10. "And we—over the course of the three, three and a half years when we were really writing it, working on it—we reached out to around 20 of the victims' families and friends trying to get input, trying to talk to people and not a single person responded to us in that process."
+"It's something that we researched for a very long time," said Murphy, who received the Carol Burnett Award honoring his diverse body of work at the 2023 Golden Globes.
+"And we—over the course of the three, three and a half years when we were really writing it, working on it—we reached out to around 20 of the victims' families and friends trying to get input, trying to talk to people and not a single person responded to us in that process."

-Peters, a Golden Globe nominee for performance by an actor in a limited series, anthology series or TV movie, is about as disturbingly spot-on as you would expect of the Murphy series regular.
-He has said that the show also focuses on the greater issues that allowed Dahmer to carry on for as long as he did—even after he was convicted of sexually assaulting a 14-year-old boy.
+As Dahmer, Peters is about as disturbingly spot-on as you would expect of the Murphy series regular.
+He said that the show also focused on the greater issues that allowed the killer to carry on for as long as he did—even after he was convicted of sexually assaulting a 14-year-old boy.